vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - At the end of the epoch, calculate the actual observed epoch length `observed_epoch_length` = the difference in nanoseconds between the Vega time at the start of the epoch and the Vega time at the end of the epoch.

+Note that because vega time won't be progressing intra-block the above mechanism should ensure that `s_i` gets incremented only if the LP was meeting their commitment at every point this was checked within the block.

 #### Calculating the SLA performance penalty for a single epoch